MEAL PLANNING MADE SIMPLE

 There are lots of resources on the internet about meal planning, often with templates and charts that you can download and fill out yourself.

 All you really need is a basic calendar or table set out a bit like this:

-Look at your calendar for the next week.
+#2 Assess your calendar for the week

 - Do your children take sandwiches into school for lunch every day or do they have school meals some days?